 Are you considering homeschooling your child?
 You can do it!
 As you get started, it’s important to make sure you comply with the education laws where you live.
 This page helps you understand how to homeschool legally in Minnesota—step by step.

-Beginning with the 2014–15 school year, children between 7 and 17 years of age must receive instruction unless they have graduated.
+Children between 7 and 17 years of age must receive instruction unless they have graduated.
 Regardless of age, once a child is enrolled in kindergarten or a higher grade at a public school, he or she is subject to compulsory attendance.

 A school board may have a policy that exempts children under age 7 from being required to attend school.
 In any district, a child under age 7 who is subject to compulsory attendance may be withdrawn from enrollment for good cause by a parent.
 HSLDA members, please contact us if you have specific questions about how the compulsory attendance laws apply to your child.
 If you are not a member of HSLDA, you can join here.